 Latina! is the main theme of this year’s edition.
 Under this subject we could see the exhibitions La Vuelta, made up of 28 traditional and experimental projects reflecting the cultural, social and political changes in Colombia; Poetics of the Human by Paz Erràzuriz, a Chilean photographer with extraordinary talent and sensibility; and the collective show La Vache et l’Orchidée.

 From left: Juan Pablo Echeverrí, Hulk, série Supersonas, 2011.
 Luis F. Osorio, Colombian Orchids (Orchidées colombiennes), 1941.
 Anonyme, Prize Cow Competition (Concours de vaches), Colombie, années 1980.

 Paz Errazuriz, Evelyn, La Palmera, Santiago, 1983

-The retrospective of Michael Wolf, Life in Cities, was installed inside the beautiful Église des Frères Prêcheurs and was quite appealing to take our breath away.
-German photographer Hong Kong based, Michael wolf portrays the daily life in the most complex megalopoles in the world as the main focus of his work, offering unconventional portraits of strong effect.
+The retrospective of Michael Wolf, Life in Cities, was installed inside the beautiful Église des Frères Prêcheurs and was appealing, it took our breath away .
+German photographer Hong Kong based, Michael Wolf portrays the daily life in the most complex megalopoles in the world as the main focus of his work, offering unconventional portraits of strong effect.